Automattic/jetpack/to-test.md

 - When clicked, it should expand so you can enter some content in the form.
 - If you add a lot of content, the height of the form should adapt to your content.

+### Plans

+When purchasing a plan, you are now presented with a "Warm welcome" screen and some tips to help you make the best of the plan you just purchased.
+To test this, try to purchase a plan!
+You will want to review the copy as well as the look of that welcome screen in your dashboard, in as many browsers as possible.

 ### Search

 If you've purchased a [Professional Plan](https://jetpack.com/features/comparison/) for your Jetpack site, this new release will give you access to a new feature, **Jetpack Search**.